ditzhaki/Spotify_Music_Popularity_Analysis/README.md

 ## Project Overview

 ### Reason for selecting dataset:
 This robust dataset provides insight into the daily 200 chart topping songs from 2017 - 2020.
-With a large variety of data provided for each

 ### Description of Datasource:
-This dataset is in the form of a csv file and was retrieved from the Spotify API.
+This dataset is in the form of a CSV file and was retrieved from the Spotify API.

 ### Questions we hope to answer: